 Tony can be contacted at by email or by calling 704.814.4220 to schedule an appointment.

 Therapy can be an effective treatment for mental and emotional challenges.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 You don’t have to have a mental health diagnosis to benefit from therapy.
 Many people in therapy seek guidance for everyday concerns: relationship and job stress, or self-doubt.
 Others turn to therapy during difficult situations, such as a divorce or loss of a loved one.

 Please contact Tony Gibson at 704.814.4220 for session pricing.
 Insurance accepted includes most Blue Cross Blue Shield and Anthem plans.
 Accepted forms of payment: American Express, Visa, MasterCard, Discover, Cash or Check.
 Receipts may be supplied for out-of-network insurance reimbursement.
 Payment is due at time of session.

 We hope to offer a safe, non-judgmental space of therapy where you can begin to discover your core resiliency, strengths and create awareness for integrating healthy coping and communication skills.
 We will make every effort to bring our professional skills to each session to enable you to find solutions for your specific concerns.
-Because of our Christian perspective, we offer therapy that stems from our belief in acceptance, compassion and respect for each person.
+Because of our Christian perspective, we offer therapy that stems from our belief in acceptance, compassion, and respect for each person.
 You will not feel pressured or obligated to believe a certain way, but it is important that you understand this worldview informs our approach.
 Our therapists are credentialed to practice in North Carolina.
-We look forward to working alongside you, equipping you for transformational growth.
+We look forward to working alongside you and equipping you for transformational growth.